beacon-biosignals/StableHashTraits.jl/README.md

 ### In 1.2

 This release includes a bugfix to `stable_type_id` and the underlying hashes that depend on it (true for most types).
-This bug caused `stable_type_id` to yield a different value depending on the order in which modules were loaded and in what scope `stable_type_id` was first called for a given type.
+This bug caused `stable_type_id` to yield a different value depending on the scope in which `stable_type_id` was first called for a given type.
 The long-term plan is for this error to be addressed by eliminating the need for `stable_type_id` (see [#55](https://github.com/beacon-biosignals/StableHashTraits.jl/pull/55) for details) at all, as the hashing of types can be somewhat fragile with the current design.

-In the meantime, 1.2 provides a fixed version of `stable_type_id` that can be used by leveraging hash version 3.
-E.g. if you call `stable_hash(x, version=3)` or use `HashVersion{3}()` where you would have used `HashVersion{2}()` you will not be susceptible to these issues.
+In the meantime, 1.2 provides a new hash version 3, which uses a fixed version of `stable_type_id` that can be used by leveraging hash version 3.
+E.g. if you call `stable_hash(x, version=3)` or use `HashVersion{3}()` where you would have used `HashVersion{2}()` you will not be susceptible to the bug.
+If you make use of `stable_type_id` directly and want to avoid this bug, you should use `StableHashTraits.stable_type_id_fixed`.

-However, some existing hashes might depend on the extant, broken behavior, so versions 1 and 2 of hashing remain unchanged.
+Because existing usese of `StableHashTraits` might depend on the extant, broken behavior, versions 1 and 2 of hashing remain unchanged.

 ### In 1.1